-A Public Hearing is a vital part of Council's review when applications are made to change the Village's Official Community Plan or Zoning Bylaw.
-A Public Hearing is the primary means for the public to present their views to Council on the item(s) contained in that evening's Public Hearing agenda.
-The Public Hearing is Council's opportunity to listen to members of the public.
+A public hearing is a vital part of Council's review when applications are made to change the Village's Official Community Plan or Zoning Bylaw.
+A public hearing is the primary means for the public to present their views to Council on the item(s) contained in the public hearing agenda and is Council's opportunity to listen to members of the public.
 The purpose is not for Council to discuss and debate the topic.
 Simply put, the public speaks and Council listens.